 Talk to yourself.
 Figure out what you would most like to hear in this moment.
 It might even help to write it down and read your thoughts out loud.
 Read them again, and again, until you feel them taking root.

 Remind yourself that life can change in an instant, and often does.
-Everything, from the ecstasy to the misery will pass.
+Everything from ecstasy to misery will pass.

 There are no bad thoughts or feelings, just whatever comes up.